 UMTS was introduced from around 2001 in the 2100 MHz band.
-Today, this band is increasingly used for LTE (see below), 3G is also used today in the 900 MHz band.
-This achieves a high range comparable with GSM.
+Today, this band is mainly used for LTE and NR (see below), 3G is also used today in the 900 MHz band.
+This achieves a high range, but still superior to GSM.

 The (late) success of 3G led to the question of how mobile communications could be further improved.
 A study titled "Long Term Evolution (LTE)" ultimately led to the standardization of the 4th generation of mobile telephony.
 The goals were higher spectral efficiency, higher peak data rates and lower latency.
 The network was designed for packet-oriented data transmission, so that voice telephony could only be introduced significantly later as VoLTE (Voice over LTE).
 The Code Division Multiple Access (CMDA) technology - a key element of 3G was replaced by OFDM (Orthogonal Frequency Division Multiplexing).
 The result was a system that enables fast, low-latency data transfer.
 The frequency channels are up to 20 MHz wide, several frequency channels, even in different frequency bands can be combined (CA, carrier aggregation).
 Today's mobile terminals allow data rates of over 1Gbps.
 Of course, these data rates require aggregation of a variety of 20 MHz channels and very good coverage.
 However even in practice, data rates of over 100 Mbps are easily achievable.

 While 4G was a great success, it is a technology more than 10 years old.
 NR (new radio) was developed as the fifth generation.
 NR enables higher data rates, slightly lower delay and higher efficiency (i.e. lower power consumption) compared to LTE.